gapventures/gapventures/README.md

 An AI-powered "Assistant Manager" for amateur sports coaches.

 I built TeamSyncAI to solve the coordination chaos of amateur sports.
-It is a full-stack Progressive Web App (PWA) that leverages Generative AI to handle logistics so coaches can focus on the game.
+It is a full-stack Progressive Web App (PWA) that leverages Generative AI and automated SMS reminders to handle logistics so coaches can focus on the game.

 | Core Capability | Technical Implementation |